mikegloudemans/post-coloc-toolkit/README.md

 type 2 diabetes loci with lead GWAS p-value < 1e-8, even though you performed colocalizations with a less stringent p-value threshold of p < 1e-5.)

-### assign-locus-numbers

-Group nearby SNPs into clusters, and assign each group a locus number.

-### summarize-filter-counts

-Summarize the number of SNPs, loci, and genes removed at each level of filtering in the colocalization pipeline.

 ### add-hgnc-names

 Add columns to the results table showing HGNC gene names, when known.
 Not required for other analyses to run.

+### add-rsids

+Add columns to the results table showing HGNC gene names, when known.
+Not required for other analyses to run.

+### assign-locus-numbers

+Group nearby SNPs into clusters, and assign each group a locus number.

+### classify-results

+Sort candidate colocalization loci into individual categories

 ### last-qc-check

 Verify that everything ran smoothly and that nothing unwanted made it through the filters.

-### classify-results
+### summarize-filter-counts

-Sort candidate colocalization loci into individual categories
+Summarize the number of SNPs, loci, and genes removed at each level of filtering in the colocalization pipeline.

 ### plot-pipeline-filters